Man suspected of killing 3-year-old girl is beaten in jail

 ALBERTVILLE, Ala. —

-An Alabama man suspected of beating his stepdaughter to death after she asked for juice before bedtime was himself beaten in county jail, police said.
+An Alabama man suspected of beating his stepdaughter to death last month was himself beaten in county jail, police said.

 Sebastian Diego Sebastian, 27, of Albertville, is charged with capital murder in the death of Jeannely Maria Gaspar Mateo.
 WAFF in Huntsville reported that Sebastian, who was initially booked into the Marshall County Jail, had to be transferred to the Blount County Jail for his own safety.